JACoW-org/docs-PURR/docs/Functionalities/papersCheck.md

 ![Papers Check](pictures/pdf-card.png)

-## Validate functionality
+## Validate Functionality

-By clicking on the "Validate" button, the plugin is starting a task in MEOW that is performing a set of checks on the papers' PDF files.
-The result of the task is being displayed in a modal that lists the PDF files that need to be checked, or none if no error occurs.
+By clicking on the "Validate" button, the plugin starts a task in MEOW that performs a set of checks on the papers' PDF files.
+The result of the task is displayed in a modal that lists the PDF files that need to be checked, or none if no errors occur.

 ## Settings

 ![Papers Check](pictures/pdf-settings.png)

-The Papers Check settings are about the size of the papers' pages.
+The Papers Check settings pertain to the size of the papers' pages.